-OPTION: Construct a Waste-to-Energy Plant For a Portion of City Refuse
+Construct a Waste-to-Energy Plant For a Portion of City Refuse

-Savings: \$55 million annually beginning in 2022
+Savings: \$55 million annually (when completed)

 Waste-to-energy (WTE) facilities generate electricity from nonrecyclable refuse, mainly through combustion, but also via emerging technologies such as thermal processing and anaerobic digestion.
 About 12 percent of garbage generated in the U.S. is converted into energy at 86 modern waste-to-energy facilities, although none exist in New York City.
 Modern plants produce fewer emissions than allowed under federal regulations and can shrink the volume of the waste during processing by up to 90 percent while generating electricity.
-With the city expected to enter into long-term waste export contracts at significantly higher prices than under the current short-term agreements, a city-built WTE combustion facility would reduce the city's long-term waste export costs and reduce pollution caused by exporting much of our waste to out-of-state landfills.
+A city-built WTE combustion facility would reduce the city's long-term waste export costs and reduce pollution caused by exporting much of our waste to out-of-state landfills.

 Currently, the city exports about 11,000 tons of waste per day.
 Most of it goes to landfills as far away as Georgia and North Carolina.
-In 2015, the city's average cost to export waste to a landfill was \$101 a ton.
+In 2015 the city's average cost to export waste to a landfill was \$101 a ton.
 About 13 percent of the city's exported waste, mostly from Manhattan, is processed in privately owned WTE plants near the city, at a cost of about \$77 per ton.
 Greater export distances, rising fuel costs, and a decreasing supply of landfill space will continue to drive up the city's future waste disposal costs.
-Total waste export costs were \$323 million in 2015 and are projected to grow substantially, at about 5 percent a year on average through 2019.
+Total waste export costs were \$323 million in 2015 and are projected to grow at about 5 percent a year on average.